alexch/codelikethis/public/lessons/www/hello_world.md

 * If it isn't clear, find and click on the elements tab
 * Notice how the HTML tags are displayed
 * You can do this for **any website** to examine how it is structured
+  * or to change its colors, or remove ads, or...?